Rhythm Thief & the Emperor's Treasure: Plot

 In the game's prologue, the casket of former French emperor Napoleon Bonaparte is mysteriously stolen from Les Invalides in the city of Paris, and as a result, Napoleon is resurrected.
 Three years later, in present day, an 18-year-old boy named Raphael is leading a double life as an art thief named Phantom R, searching for the whereabouts of his father who disappeared around the same time Napoleon's casket was stolen.
-Phantom R steals works of art, and returns them a few days later for reasons unknown to the public.
+Phantom R steals works of art and returns them a few days later for reasons unknown to the public.

 After stealing a bracelet from the Louvre that bears the same symbol as a coin left behind by his father, Raphael encounters a girl named Marie who possesses a violin bearing the same symbol.
 However, she is being chased by a man claiming to be Napoleon, who demands an item known as the 'Dragon Crown.'
 Phantom R saves Marie and they visit Notre Dame where they recover the Dragon Crown for themselves.
-Phantom R also meets Jean-François, who serves as Marie's guardian at her convent.
+Phantom R also meets Jean-François, who is Marie's guardian at her convent.
 Phantom R visits Napoleon's underground hideout where he learns of someone working for Napoleon referred to as 'Graf' who Phantom R believes is his father.
-In order to further find clues about his father, and Napoleon, Phantom R visits the Paris Opera, and steals the 'Queen's Pendant' from Duchess Elisabeth.
+To further find clues about his father, and Napoleon, Phantom R visits the Paris Opera and steals the 'Queen's Pendant' from Duchess Elisabeth.
 Marie also visits the opera, as Jean-François believes that Elisabeth is her mother.
 However, Elisabeth promptly denies this, and Marie runs off crying.
 Phantom R narrowly dodges arrest and takes Marie back to his flat where he reveals the true reason behind his acts of theft.
 His father, Isaac, was a forger and Phantom R was returning the true paintings hidden in his apartment.

 Marie is invited to perform in the orchestra during an event in Versailles, and Phantom R takes the chance to investigate.
 However, Marie is kidnapped by Napoleon.
 Napoleon offers to exchange Marie for the Dragon Crown.
-Phantom R accepts the deal, and visits the Eiffel Tower along with help from his nemesis' daughter, Charlie.
+Phantom R accepts the deal and visits the Eiffel Tower along with help from his nemesis' daughter, Charlie.
 On the platform on the tower, Phantom R meets with Napoleon and Marie.
 Phantom R gives Napoleon a fake sabotaged Dragon Crown which releases gas obscuring Napoleon's view, and runs off with Marie.
 However, Jean-François prevents their escape from the tower by firing upon Phantom R with a handgun.
 Marie is taken back by Napoleon's troops and Jean-François removes the true Dragon Crown from Phantom R. Jean-François then reveals that Marie is the true key and that he was the one known as 'Graf.'
 Phantom R narrowly escapes being fatally shot as Charlie swoops down in a hang glider and flies off with Phantom R.